sha0coder/libscemu/README.md

 emu.maps.dump(param2_out_buff);
 ```

-Now it's possible to do hooks.
+Now it's possible to do hooks on libscemu but not on pyscemu.

 ```rust
 use libscemu::emu32;